Euro 2020 Betting Offers for New Customers

 The only other nation to win the European Championship more than once are France (1984 and 2000).
 Seven countries have one win apiece.
 They are USSR (1960), Italy (1968), Czechoslovakia (1976), Netherlands (1998), Denmark (1992), Greece (2004) and Portugal (2016).

 The biggest surprises in the history of the European Championships came in 1992 and 2004.
 The 1992 tournament saw Denmark lift the trophy, despite having not qualified and only entering as a replacement for war-torn Yugoslavia.
 At Euro 2004, Greece overcame 151.00 pre-tournament odds to beat the hosts Portugal in the final.

 Here are the details of the five most recent European Championships.

-England are the 11/2 favourites to win Euro 2020.
-They will play all of their group games at home at Wembley and the famous stadium in London will also host both semi-finals and the final of the tournament.
+England are the 6.00 second favourites to win Euro 2020.
+They will play all their group games at home at Wembley and the famous stadium in London will also host both semi-finals and the final of the tournament.

-The European Champions are normally hosted by one or two countries.
+The UEFA European Football Championship is normally hosted by one or two countries.
 Euro 2020 will see several countries host the tournament.
-Games will be played in Azerbaijan, England, Denmark, Germany, Hungary, Italy, Netherlands, Republic of Ireland, Romania, Russia, Scotland and Spain.
+Matches will be played in Azerbaijan, England, Denmark, Germany, Hungary, Italy, Netherlands, Romania, Russia, Scotland and Spain.